brandseye/brandseyer/README.md

     count(ac, "published inthelast week")
     count(ac, "published inthelast week", groupby="published")
     listAccounts(user = "my mash user", password = "my mash password")

+## Authentication

+You will likely find manually authenticating each query tedious.
+You can automate this using the authenticate function:

+    ?authenticate

+Specifically, if you're happy having your credentials saved on your hard drive, you can do this:

+    authenticate(key = "this is my key", save = TRUE)

+Please see the documentation for *authenticate* for some advice on securing that file.

 ## Documentation